-One of the highlights in this book are the stunning photos of different animals, and that makes it one of the best animal encyclopedias out there.
+One of the highlights in this book is the stunning photos of different animals.
+In fact, this is one of the best animal encyclopedias out there.

 Not only does it provide pertinent information about different animal species, but the book also offers a high-quality visual representation of these animals that anyone of any age will thoroughly enjoy seeing, as it makes the experience of knowing these animals much more enjoyable.

 10.)
 Molecules: The Elements and the Architecture of Everything Reprint Edition by Theodore Gray